enwee/SHeditor/README.md

 The repository for the REST API server is at https://github.com/enwee/shedit-server

-## Work in Progress / Todo
+## Work in Progress / Todo / Notes

-- loading spinners/ modals
-- saving spinners/ modals
+- save images to AWS S3 bucket
 - last updated info
 - delete article
+- publish function / reader page
 - merge articles page with editor as sliding menu

-- publish function / reader page
-- save images to AWS S3 bucket
+1. Images presently stored as BASE64 string in DB, uncached first load with images is very slow
+1. Free-tier sandbox server goes to sleep and takes ~30secs for wakeup